uwc-eresearch/user_documentation/docs/README.md

-SANBI User Documentation
+Meerkat Cluster User Documentation
 ========================

-Welcome to the SANBI user documentation repository.
+Welcome to the Meerkat Cluster user documentation repository.

-All the information that a user at SANBI may need in order to use the systems and services at SANBI will be noted here over time.
+This user documentation site guides users on technical and procedural aspects relating to the use of the Meerkat cluster computing facility.